ucdrstdenis/ECS150-Project1/README.md

 The `*Process` structure is the main object that gets passed around from function to function.
 - Although the process structures' main objective is to handle background routines, it evolved into a convenient mechanism for handling program execution, file redirecting, and command pipelining.
-- This is because the I/O file descriptors, background flags, command contents, and more can all be stored in the `*Process` object, whose main constructor is `AddProcess()`.
+- This is because the I/O file descriptors, background flags, command contents, and more can all be stored in the Process object, whose main constructor is `AddProcess()`.
 - When processes are chained together, `AddProcessAsChild()` is also used.
 This doesn't imply the structure is a child in the true sense, it's just a convenient way to iterate through the process list and string together the exit codes from piped commands.
 - When a process is run, it calls `ForkMe()`, which forks the command into a child process that calls `RunMe()` for `execvp()`, while the parent waits with `Wait4Me()`.
-- If the process is marked for background execution `Wait4Me()` uses a nonblocking `waitpid()` with `WNOHANG`.
+- If the process is marked for background execution `Wait4Me()` uses a nonblocking `waitpid()` with WNOHANG.
 The `ChildSignalHandler()` routine is entered when the background process completes, and calls `MarkProcessDone()` to mark the process in the list as completed.

-Finally, we are back to the last step from when the `RETURN` key was pressed.
+Finally, we are back to the last step from when the RETURN key was pressed.

 The `*Process List` is checked for completed commands, + completed messages are printed, and the whole thing repeats.

-If the 'exit' command or `CTRL+D` is pressed, the main routine checks the process list to make sure there are no outstanding processes.
+If the 'exit' command or CTRL+D is pressed, the main routine checks the process list to make sure there are no outstanding processes.

 # Header Files (API) #
 ``` c